 Connect a mouse, keyboard, and monitor.

 LASTLY, insert the power cable to switch on the Pi to run Raspbian OS.
 It is not required to update the software.
 (If the latest version of Raspbian OS is old, and you are installing a quite new version of Electrum, then I’d update the OS).
 When the auto-update wizard pops up, cancel it, it’s buggy.

 Skip to Electrum instructions if you aren’t updating the OS.

 sudo apt-get update

-then navigate to the where the install files are located:
+then navigate to where the install files are located:

 then move the new deb files here.

-Next, open the browser, and navigate to www.Electrum.org and click the “Download” page:
+Next, open the browser, navigate to www.Electrum.org and click the “Download” page:

-The Linux Appimage would have been a nice way to download and install Electrum for the Raspberry Pi (it’s just a double click away from installation with no command line) — but the Raspberry Pi chip architecture is ARM, and Appimages don’t work on ARM machines.
-So we have to use Python and command line (explained in bottom half of the Electrum picture).
+The Linux AppImage would have been a nice way to download and install Electrum for the Raspberry Pi (it’s just a double click away from an installation with no command line) — but the Raspberry Pi chip architecture is ARM, and AppImages don’t work on ARM machines.
+So we have to use Python and the command line (explained in the bottom half of the Electrum picture).

 Install the dependencies by copying the command provided on the Electrum website next to the heading “Install dependencies” — do not copy what is shown in this screenshot above; use the current command from the Electrum website because as the software is upgraded, the dependencies might change, and this article might be out of date.